 The Local Partnership Competitive Program will not participate in cost increases to the project.

-Any cost increases should be funded from other fund sources.
-The implementing agency, or agencies, must be able to absorb any cost overruns and deliver the project with no additional funding from the Local Partnership Competitive Program.
-For jointly nominated projects between Caltrans and the taxing authority, the Commission expects the responsibility for payment of cost increases will be negotiated and agreed to through a funding agreement between both agencies.
+Any cost increases must be funded from other fund sources.
+The implementing agency or agencies must provide evidence of their ability to absorb any cost overruns and deliver the project with no additional funding from the program.
+For jointly nominated projects between Caltrans and a local agency, the Commission expects the responsibility for payment of cost increases will be negotiated and agreed upon through a funding agreement between both agencies.